serverless/serverless/docs/developing-plugins/building-provider-integrations.md

 Let's take a look at the [core `deploy` plugin](/lib/plugins/deploy) and the different lifecycle hooks it provides.

-The following lifecycles events are run in order once the user types `serverless deploy` and hits enter:
+The following lifecycle events are run in order once the user types `serverless deploy` and hits enter:

 - `deploy:initializeResources`
 - `deploy:createProviderStacks`